 - New Participant Registration Form : (one page printable version, pdf) or (online registration form)

 Scheduling Residents who are sponsored by families receive priority scheduling monthly.
 Appointments for our classes are currently held the first three Tuesdays and Fridays of the month mainly in the afternoons, although this does change occasionally.
 No classes will be held in December this year, and we typically take some time off in the summer.
-We used to have a regular and predictable monthly schedule but now that our scholarships have expanded we have more than 25 people wishing to paint regularly so it takes us a bit longer to figure out the scheduling.
 Once the schedule is figured out, we send an email reminder to family contacts indicated on the registration form, as well as to staff.
 An appointment reminder is placed on the resident’s door and staff help get the residents to and from the class.